rails/rails/guides/source/asset_pipeline.md

     This layout includes the `main.css` stylesheet and `main.js` JavaScript file in your application.

-4. Start your Rails server:
+4. Start the Rails server:

     ```bash
     $ bin/rails server
     ```

-    This command starts your Rails server so you can view your application in a web browser.

 5. Preview your application: